puppetlabs-toy-chest/puppet-in-docker-examples/README.md

 # Maintainers

-This repository is maintained by: Gareth Rushgrove <gareth@puppet.com>.
+This repository is maintained by the Puppet, Inc. release engineering team <release@puppet.com>

-Individual examples may have separate maintainers as mentioned in the relevant README's.
+Individual examples may have separate maintainers as mentioned in the relevant READMEs.

+# Issues

+File issues and feature requests in the [Community Package Repository (CPR) project](https://tickets.puppet.com/browse/CPR) with the 'Container' component.